BUPTAntiRiver/vaults/default/Byte Pair Encoding Tokenizer.md

 ### Merging

-This becomes the simplest part, just count and update.
+This becomes the simplest part, just count and update

+### Parallel Pre-tokenization

+The biggest bottleneck of bpe training is the pre-tokenization.
+And luckily, it can be parallelized.